Overview

 People-to-people links

-The latest census (2021) records that a diaspora of at least 28,000 Cook Islanders living in Australia, many with Australian citizenship.
+The latest census (2021) records that at least 28,000 people of Cook Islands descent are residents in Australia, many with Australian citizenship.
 A far greater number have studied in Australian universities.
-In 2023, 23,726 Australians visited Cook Islands.
+In 2025, nearly 46,000 Australians visited Cook Islands.

-Since 2014, the New Colombo Plan has awarded 7 scholarships and 297 mobility grants for Australian undergraduates to undertake study and work-based experiences in the Cook Islands in the areas of climate change, teaching, music, public sector management, law and nursing.
-The New Colombo Plan is an Australian Government initiative that aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study and undertake internships in the region.
+Since 2014, the New Colombo Plan (NCP) has awarded 13 scholarships and 327 mobility grants for Australian undergraduates to undertake study, language training and internships in Cook Islands.
+The NCP is an Australian Government initiative that aims to lift knowledge of the Indo-Pacific in Australia by building a diverse cohort of Australian undergraduates with deeper Indo-Pacific capability.

 Security cooperation